Coregit

 OperationGitHubCoregitWinner

-GitHub's single-op operations are faster due to monolith architecture with in-memory caches (0 network hops between components).
-Coregit is a distributed system on Cloudflare Workers where each component (KV, R2, Durable Objects, Hyperdrive) is a separate network call.
-Diff performance was optimized with shared tree caching — subtrees common to both branches are fetched once.
+GitHub's single-op write operations are faster due to monolith architecture with in-memory caches (0 network hops between components).
+Coregit is a distributed system on serverless edge compute where each component (edge cache, object storage, coordination layer, connection pooler) is a separate network call.

 Architecture